TWME-TW/DebugStickPro/README.md

 ---

 ### Usage:
+ - Use `/dsp give` to get a debug stick.
 #### Classic Mode:
 Same as regular debugging stick operation:
  - Left-click to select the desired data type to modify.